Overview: first make the lemon brioche, then the chocolate spread and cinnamon glaze, and finally construct the bread.

 1tsp ground cinnamon

-When smooth, whisk in icing sugar and cocoa powder leave to cool.
+When smooth, whisk in the icing sugar and cocoa powder and leave to cool.

 1tsp fresh ground coffee

-Rest the cigar on its seam rim about ¾ inch/2 cm off both ends of the roulade with a serrated knife.
+- Rest the cigar on its seam rim and cut about ¾ inch/2 cm off both ends of the roulade with a serrated knife.

-Carefully lift the cake into a loaf pan.
+- Carefully lift the bread into a loaf pan.

-Don’t worry if there are gaps in the pan since the cake will rise and will eventually look fine, even if you feel like it’s messy at this point.
+- Don’t worry if there are gaps in the pan since the bread will rise and eventually look fine, even if you feel like it’s messy at this point.

-Bake immediately at 200C - 20-30 minutes until a skewer inserted into the center comes out clean with no dough attached.
+- Bake immediately at 200C for 20-30 minutes, or until a skewer inserted into the centre comes out clean with no dough attached.